Becoming Santa

 Like most happy accidents in life, the opportunity to become Santa just kind of snuck up on me.

-My father enjoyed the theatre, participating in many shows and skits throughout town.
+My father enjoyed theatre, participating in many shows and skits throughout town.
 Especially when it was a benefit for those less fortunate.
 He was always a helpful hand on Halloween, but his favorite holiday by far was Christmas.
-As a woodworker and tinkerer he made many items of curiosity in his shop for family and friends.
+As a woodworker and tinkerer, he made many items of curiosity in his shop for family and friends.

-Many years had passed, as had he, and while looking through some of his items, I found a long white beard and wig.
-Having inherited my father's love of the performance arts, I kept them.
-That same season, while rummaging around an antique barn, I found a pair of black leather boots with white fur on top and a price tag of only $10.
-A hard bargain to pass up, and a pair of good, warm boots are always useful here in New England.
+I found a long white beard and wig.
+Having inherited my father's love of performance, I kept them.
+That same season, while rummaging around an antique barn sale, I found a pair of black leather boots with white fur on top for only $10.
+A hard bargain to pass up, and a pair of good, warm boots are always welcome here in New England.

 Well, as much fun as it was to be the big guy for a day, it should have all ended then and there.
 But upon returning the suit to the costume shop, the owners said, " Keep it.
-We're closing the shop after the Holidays".
+We're closing right after the Holidays".
 Well, I didn't really need or want it, but I thought maybe it would come in handy someday, somewhere.

 I'm sure it's not for everyone, but for me, being immersed in all the laughter,